tes test

 ARCHAEOLOGICAL CASE STUDIES

-We advised the client that certain easy-win alterations to the exterior of the house would benefit the Scheduled Monument’s setting by reducing the modern house’s visual impact on the experience of the historic earthworks, and thus help to off-set any negative impact of the proposed development.
+We were able to show that the proposals could be designed to minimise any potential impact on buried archaeological remains and that there were certain easy-win alterations to the exterior of the house that could reduce the impact of the building on the significance of the designated assets in question and thus off-set any negative impact of the proposed development.

 We also advised on the design of the proposed garden room’s foundation, which had been a contentious point for Historic England, and provided the client with several options.